The products offered by SkinMedica can be overwhelming. Here is a quick break down on how to choose the right products for you.

 Use at least SPF 35 daily and re-apply throughout the day.

-AM regimen: TNS essentials, Lumivive, TNS ceramide mixed with Ultrasheer, Uplifting eye, sunscreen.
+AM regimen: TNS Advanced +, Lumivive, TNS ceramide mixed with Ultrasheer, Bright eye, sunscreen.
 I usually don't use Lytera and HA5 in the AM because if I don't wait long enough before applying my sunscreen, it pills, and I do not have time for that on busy mornings!

 A note on moisturizers